robert-westenberger/knowledgebase/deep-learning.md

 Often, domain-specific data types fit very nicely into existing categories.
 Protein chains look a lot like natural language documents, in that they are a long sequence of distinct tokens with complex relationships and meaning throughout the sequence.
 Using NLP is the current state-of-the-art approach for many types of protein analysis.

 # The Drivetrain Approach
 There are many accurate models that are useless, and many innacurate models that are highly useful.
+To ensure models are useful in practice, we need to consider how they will be used.

 ![drivetrain-approach.png](/drivetrain-approach.png)

+Below are the steps, and we'll use the example of Google developing their first search engine.

+## Defining a clear objective
+Google considered, "What is the user's main objective when typing in a search query?".
+This lead them to their objective, which was to "show the most relevant search result".

+## Consider what levers can be pulled
+What actions can we take to better achieve the objective?
+In Google's case, it's ranking of the search results.

+## What new data can we collect?
+What new data would Google need to produce such a ranking?
+They realized the implicit information regarding which pages linked to which other pages could be used for this purpose.

+## Use the above information to make a model
+Our objective and available levers, what data we have and what additional data will need to be collected, determine what models can be built.

+# Gathering Data